-Andrea Daitz, MA, is a program associate with the Human Capital team working to improve the quality, diversity and readiness of the health and health care workforce.
-In this capacity, she brings her expertise in program development and communications to the Summer Medical and Dental Education Program, a six-week academic enrichment program for undergraduate college students from underrepresented minority groups, rural areas, and economically disadvantaged backgrounds who are interested in pursuing careers in medicine or dentistry.
-Daitz is also co-leading the Robert Wood Johnson Foundation Alumni Network, creating connections between and among alumni of RWJF’s scholars, fellows and leadership programs to support their work improving health and health care in the United States.
+Daitz brings her expertise in program development and communications to the Summer Medical and Dental Education Program, a free, six-week academic enrichment program for undergraduate college students from underrepresented minority groups, rural areas, and economically disadvantaged backgrounds who are interested in pursuing health professions careers.
+Daitz is also co-leading the Robert Wood Johnson Foundation Human Capital Network, creating connections between and among participants of RWJF Scholars, Fellows and leadership programs to support their work improving health and health care in the United States.
 In addition, she works on projects addressing current and future workforce needs in primary care, oral health and public health nursing.
-She worked on Jobs to Careers: Promoting Work-Based Learning for Quality Care which supported a variety of projects to develop the skills of workers who deliver direct health care and services.
-In all her work, she relishes “the opportunity to interact with grantees and affect people’s lives.”
+Daitz also worked on Jobs to Careers: Promoting Work-Based Learning for Quality Care which supported a variety of projects to develop the skills of workers who deliver direct health care and services.
+In all her work, she relishes “the opportunity to partner with grantees and work on programs that affect people’s lives for the better.”

-Before becoming part of the Human Capital team, Daitz was a member of the Foundation’s Communications department, where she fielded media inquiries, coordinated executive speaking engagements, drafted RWJF news releases, and counseled grantees on their outreach efforts.
+Before focusing on human capital, Daitz was a member of the Foundation’s Communications department, where she fielded media inquiries, coordinated executive speaking engagements, drafted RWJF news releases, and counseled grantees on their outreach efforts.